Clinical Research Seed Grant

 - NIH Biosketch of Principal Investigator and any Co-Investigators

-- If PI is an SVS Candidate Member, the application should include letter of support from the SVS Active Member serving as mentor.
+- If PI is an SVS Early Active Member, the application should include letter of support from the SVS Active Member serving as mentor.

 - If the project includes co-investigators, significant collaborator or consultant, the application should include letter(s) of support from these individuals.

 At the completion of the study, or by the end of the one-year award period, the awardee must submit a report to the SVS Clinical Research Committee.
 The report should include the following information: